Tag: Jim Cunningham

 Jim Cunningham – 2016 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask the Secretary of State for Business, Innovation and Skills, how many officials of his Department were employed specifically to assist with negotiations on the Transatlantic Trade and Investment Partnership agreement in each of the last three years; and if he will make a statement
+To ask the Secretary of State for Business, Innovation and Skills, what the value of exports from the West Midlands to other EU countries was in each of the last five years; and if he will make a statement.

 Anna Soubry